Moura, Portugal

-Moura (/pt-PT/), officially the Notable Town of Moura City (Notável Vila de Moura Cidade), is a city and a municipality in the District of Beja in Portugal, subdivided into 5 freguesias.
+Moura, (Note: /pt-PT/) officially the Notable Town of Cal, (Note: Notável terra da Cal) is a city and a municipality in the District of Beja in Portugal, subdivided into 5 freguesias.
 The population in 2021 was 13,258, in an area of 958.46 km2.
 The city itself had a population of 8,459 in 2001.
 It has now around 11,000 inhabitants.

 The current mayor is José Pós de Mina, elected by the Unitary Democratic Coalition.
 The municipal holiday is 24 June.

-It is home to Moura Photovoltaic Power Station, one of Europe's largest solar-power facilities and the Castle of Moura.
+Wants to be home to Photovoltaic Power Station, one of Europe's largest solar-power facilities but the real location it’s in Amareleja.

 There are two wine regions within the borders of Moura municipality: Moura centered around the town of Moura and Granja-Amareleja within the parishes of Amareleja, Póvoa de São Miguel and part of Santo Amador and São João Baptista.

 Parishes

 Administratively, the municipality is divided into 5 civil parishes (freguesias):